Presentation of Deputy Secretary-General and Chief Economist Pier Carlo Padoan to G20 Finance Ministers

 Seoul, 12 November 2010

-I am happy to present the A Progress Report on the Jurisdictions Surveyed by the OECD Global Forum (18 May 2012) on progress made against international tax evasion which has been circulated to you by our Korean hosts.
+I am happy to present the Report on progress made against international tax evasion which has been circulated to you by our Korean hosts.

 The Global Forum on Transparency and Exchange of Information for Tax purposes recently met in Singapore and endorsed the Report which is provided in the first part of our submission.